-You will generally need a riverine protection permit before you excavate or place fill in any watercourse, lake or spring, unless you meet the exemption requirements (see below).
+You will generally need a riverine protection permit before you excavate; place fill; or destroy vegetation in any watercourse, lake or spring, unless you meet the exemption requirements (see below).

 If you wish to remove riverine quarry material (such as stone, gravel, sand, rock, clay, earth and soil) from a watercourse or lake, you must obtain authorisations for the extraction riverine quarry materials.
 Contact your local business centre to check what is required.